The Bank Fraud Resource Page

 page and our security psychology resource

-- There has been much press interest in the security of EMV, commonly known as Chip
+- There is particular interest in the security of EMV, commonly known as Chip

 EMV cards with the pre-play attack discloses a family of vulnerabilities in